opf/openproject/docs/user-guide/file-management/nextcloud-integration/README.md

 - View all work packages linked to a file
 - View OpenProject notifications via the Nextcloud dashboard

-Since OpenProject 13.0 it is also possible to automatically create dedicated [project folders](../projects/project-settings/file-storages/#project-folders), which makes documentation structure clearer and makes navigation more intuitive.
+It is also possible to automatically create dedicated [project folders](../projects/project-settings/file-storages/#project-folders), which makes documentation structure clearer and makes navigation more intuitive.

 > **Important note**: To be able to use Nextcloud as a file storage in your project, the administrator of your instance should first have completed the [Nextcloud integration setup](../../system-admin-guide/integrations/nextcloud).
 Then a project administrator can activate Nextcloud in the  [**File storages**](../projects/project-settings/file-storages/) for a project.